 Note 16.
 Subsequent Events

-Events subsequent to June 30, 2022, were evaluated through the date these condensed consolidated financial statements were issued and no other additional events were identified requiring further disclosure in these condensed consolidated financial statements.
+Events subsequent to September 30, 2022, were evaluated through the date these condensed consolidated financial statements were issued and no other additional events were identified requiring further disclosure in these condensed consolidated financial statements other than described below.